Q. What is Giving is Gorges?

 Q. Which organizations are eligible for prize incentives?

 All of them!
-Every verified organization that signs up for Giving is Gorges and collects their donations their donations through givingisgorges.org is automatically eligible to win prizes during Giving is Gorges 2018.
+Every verified organization that signs up for Giving is Gorges and collects their donations through givingisgorges.org is automatically eligible to win prizes during Giving is Gorges 2018.
 With thousands of dollars in prizes in store for 2018, every organization will have the opportunity to make a greater impact on their mission.
 More details to come soon!

 Q. How can my business get involved in Giving is Gorges?